openstad/openstad-docs/README.md

 ![Westbegroot screenshot](/img/westbegroot-screenshot.png)

 Initially the software was developed in Amsterdam.
 It's currently actively used in Amsterdam & Den Haag.
-And soon also Haarlem, Utrecht & Alphen aan de Rein will go live with Participatory budget sites built with Openstad.
+And soon also Haarlem, Utrecht & Alphen aan den Rijn will go live with Participatory budget sites built with Openstad.

 The ecosystem contains a CMS & sitebuilder that allows for pages to be build from scratch, an API and an admin panel that allows for multiple sites be created, copied and managed.